-The Glory About To Be Revealed - 1 Pet. v.
-1.---'The elders which are among you I exhort, who am also an elder, and a witness of the about to be revealed.' - manifested, ye shall receive the unfading crown of glory.'
+The Glory About To Be Revealed

+1 Pet. v.
+1.---'The elders which are among you I exhort, who am also an elder, and a witness of the about to be revealed."

 Everything in this chapter is indicative of the nearness of the consummation.
 This is the motive to every duty, to fidelity, to humility, to vigilance, to endurance.
 The glory is soon to be revealed; the unfading crown is to be received by the faithful undershepherds when the chief Shepherd is manifested; the sufferings of the persecuted church are to continue only 'a little while' (ver.
 10).
-All is suggestive of a great and happy consummation which is on the very eve of arriving.
-Would the apostle speak find faith in the land?'
-(Luke xviii.
-8.)
-It is worthy of of an expected crown of glory as a motive to present faithfulness if it were contingent on an uncertain and possibly far distant event?
+All is suggestive of a great and happy consummation which of an expected crown of glory as a motive to present faithfulness if it were contingent on an uncertain and possibly far distant event?
 Yet if the chief Shepherd has not yet been manifested, the crown of glory has not yet been received.
 It is quite clear that to the apostle's view the revelation of the glory, the manifestation of the chief Shepherd, the reception of the unfading crown, the end of suffering, were all in the immediate future.
 If he was not of a distant, but of an impending, catastrophe.
 The mistaken in this, is he trustworthy in anything?

 On this passage (ver.
-11) Alford observes:--- whether St. Peter regarded the coming of the Lord as likely to occur in the life of these his readers or not; but as interpreted by the analogy of his other expressions on the same subject, it would appear that he did.'
+11) Alford observes:---

+'It would not be clear from this passage alone 5),---'This they willingly are ignorant of, etc. whether St. Peter regarded the coming of the Lord as likely to occur in the life of these his readers or not; but as interpreted by the analogy of his other expressions on the same subject, it would appear that he did.

 Doubtless he did; and so did St. Paul, and St. James, and St. John, and all the apostolic church; and they believed it on the highest authority, the word of their divine Master and Lord.
-THE PAROUSIA IN THE SECOND EPISTLE OF ST.